Overview

 Research

-According to recent research, the standard of care for treating withdrawal symptoms is to utilize a combination of therapy and medication.
-According to their study, however, researchers are exploring new pathways that may improve the efficacy of these withdrawal treatment strategies.
-These new medications may help individuals more effectively taper off a substance and better engage in the recovery process.
+According to recent research, the standard of care for treating substance withdrawal symptoms is to utilize a combination of therapy and medication.
+According to their study, however, researchers are exploring other pathways that may improve the efficacy of these withdrawal treatment strategies.
+These new medications may help individuals more effectively taper off a substance and better engage in the withdrawal recovery process.

-In another study, researchers looked at the importance of a holistic approach to treatment for individuals seeking to overcome withdrawal symptoms and cope with ending an addiction.
+In another study, researchers looked at the importance of a holistic approach to treatment for individuals seeking to overcome other (or unknown) substance withdrawal symptoms and cope with ending an addiction.
 In their comprehensive review, researchers found that it can be crucial for treatment providers to consider the interplay of mental and physical health when designing treatment strategies.
-This study also found that the use of mindfulness-based practices such as meditation and yoga may serve as effective additions to care for individuals overcoming the withdrawal symptoms of psychotropic medications.
+This study also found that the use of mindfulness-based practices such as meditation and yoga may serve as effective additions to care for individuals overcoming the other (or unknown) substance withdrawal symptoms of psychotropic medications.

 Statistics